sjbennett123/gloryforthefist/content/rules/playtest/playtest_racial_traits.md

 Cost without Trait: 8
 ```

 This skill allows the character to invoke the "Bless" spell and the "Eldritch Bless" cantrip effects through natural means.
 It is activated by the phrase "I invoke toughness."
 Using this skill requires the ability to speak and 3 seconds of role-play.
 It can be used once per day.
-These effects do not stack with "Bless" or "Eldritch Bless."
+These effects do not stack with the "Bless" or "Eldritch Bless" effects.

 ### Detect Magic